chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

 #### 5. Start Step Function Task

-The Step Function only has a single task that runs a container that is responsible for retrieving the dataset file from Dropbox, validating it, converting to different formats, and updating the database.
+The [Step Function](#processing-step-function) has a single task that runs a container that is responsible for retrieving the dataset file from Dropbox, validating it, converting to different formats, and updating the database.

 #### 6. Download File from Dropbox